*The Call for Papers for the 1st PhISO Summer School is coming out soon!

 Playlist of selected Video Conferences and Talks

-- Islamic approaches and Muslim contributions to International Relations as area of inquiry and practice.
+- Islamic approaches and Muslim contributions to International Relations as area of academic inquiry.

-- Islam and Muslim societies, particularly their relations and responses to Euro-American modernity, secularization, and nation-state system.
+- Muslim societies, particularly their relations and responses to Euro-American modernity, secularization, and nation-state system.

 - Statecrafting of Muslim polities